Facts About the Florida Keys Pin 3

 Two Florida Keys food classics: pink shrimp and conch fritters

 2. Key Lime Pie was originally a sailor’s dessert.
-The sweet-and-sour specialty dessert of the Keys probably originated on boats, using the ingredients on hand.
-Sailors cooked a mixture of condensed milk and eggs together with the citric acid from the Key lime’s juice and poured it into a stale bread crust.
-Today, you can treat your taste buds with the scrumptious dessert everywhere in Florida.
+The sweet-and-sour specialty dessert of the Keys originated on boats, using the ingredients on hand.
+Sailors cooked a mixture of condensed milk and eggs together with the citric acid from the Key lime’s juice, and poured it into a stale bread crust.
+Today, you can treat your taste buds with the scrumptious desserts everywhere in Florida.

 3. Unfortunately, finding locally grown Key limes in the Florida Keys is impossible.
 This might be among the most unexpected facts about Florida Keys, but it’s true.
 While you can eat your weight in Key Lime Pie in the Keys, finding the fragrant, tasty citrus fruits from a local tree can be a real challenge.
 The produce you’ll see in markets is imported from Mexico, India, and the West Indies.